 6. Clean Everything

-This is the time to clean anything that looks dirty and to check if either the inlet valve or outlet valve need any attention, even replacing.
+This is the time to clean anything that looks dirty and to check if either the inlet valve or outlet valve need any attention, or replacing.

 A rusty coupling plate may have left some nasty looking rust marks on the porcelain of the cistern and closet pan.
 These may need a fine abrasive to remove them.
 I use a green scourer as shown below in Pic.
 9.